Key Takeaways

 This includes reconsidering its minimalist design, introducing physical buttons preferred by Chinese consumers, and enhancing its infotainment systems with AI-driven features like voice control and smartphone integration.

 For Tang, Tesla also needs to expand its product lineup.
-Since launching the Model 3 and Model Y, it has not introduced new models, while competitors are releasing over 100 new vehicles in 2024.
+Since launching the Model 3 and Model Y, Tesla has not introduced new models, while competitors are releasing over 100 new vehicles in 2024.

 Expanding product variety and improving after-sales services, like offering lower insurance premiums for good drivers, could strengthen customer loyalty.